 Plant Peonies in Your Flower Garden This Fall

 Want to enjoy the spectacular blooms of peonies every spring?
-Fall is the time to plant these beautiful and long-lived plants in your flower garden.
+Plant fall peonies to enjoy these beautiful plants in your flower garden.

 If you are tired of envying your neighbor’s flowering peonies each spring, how about planting your own this fall?
 Are you ready?
 Let’s get started:

-1. Location – Select an area that receives at least 6 hours of full sun—more sun is better.
+Select an area that receives at least 6 hours of full sun—more sun is better.
 Keep them away from other trees and shrubs where root competition can be a problem.
 Individual peonies should be planted at least 4 feet apart to allow them enough room to grow while ensuring good air circulation.

-2. Soil – Peonies need well-drained and fertile soil—they do not like soggy soil.
+Peonies need well-drained and fertile soil—they do not like soggy soil.

-4. Planting – Peonies are usually planted in their bare root form.
+Peonies are usually planted in their bare root form.
 Each bare root should have at least 3 ‘eyes’, which are small red buds that will later grow into stems.
-Each bare root tuber should be planted just 2-3 inches deep and positioned so that the eyes are pointing upward.
+Each bare root tuber should be planted just 2 to 3 inches deep and positioned so that the eyes are pointing upward.
 It’s important to not plant them too deeply.
 Water well after planting.

 That’s it!
 Now you can sit back and dream of the beautiful flowers that will decorate your flower garden in spring.
-It’s important to not that peonies usually take at least 2-3 years after planting before producing blooms—but they are worth it!
+It’s important to note that fall peonies usually take at least 2 to 3 years after planting before producing blooms—but they are worth the wait!